logo svg

 --( OAuth Vulnerabilities )--

 While OAuth is a powerhouse for secure authorization, it’s not immune to vulnerabilities.
+Some vulnerabilities surface only through internal vs external penetration testing, especially when dealing with token leakage across microservices.
 Understanding these potential weak spots is crucial for building robust applications.
 Let’s break down the common vulnerabilities associated with each component of OAuth.

 1. Vulnerabilities in the OAuth Client